apt-get install ruby-dev zlib1g-dev libglib2.0-dev

 As of today nanoc provides the following filters : AsciiDoc, BlueCloth, CodeRay, CoffeeScript, ColorizeSyntax, ERB, Erubis, Haml, Handlebars, Kramdown, Less, Markaby, Maruku, Mustache, Pandoc, RDiscount, RDoc, Rainpress, RedCloth, Redcarpet, RelativizePaths, RubyPants, Sass, Slim, Typogruby, UglifyJS, XSL, YUICompressor.

 Creating a new filter to process MultiMarkdown is quite simple.
-You just need a RubyGems able to process your content like rpeg-multimarkdown
+You just need a RubyGems able to process your content like rpeg-multimarkdown.
+As you can see below, you just need to subclass Nanoc::Filter and override the #run method in charge of transforming the content :

 require 'rubygems'